If you don’t know what pareidolia is, don’t be hard on yourself, because it’s likely that your spellchecker doesn’t know either.

 And there is no way in hell you’re going to be able to get any significance out of those patterns whatsoever.

 All technical and fundamental analysis breaks down at a certain point.

 It’s called using the scientific method instead of using your eyeballs to do the judging.

 We humans do a lot of things right, but we also do a lot of things wrong.

 Start connecting the dots, and start translating your ideas into computer code before you risk a single dime on the latest trading idea du jour.

 Instead of applying your mental prowess to find shapes and mystical meanings in grilled cheese sandwiches, look for things that are more basic and statistically significant.

-- You are designed to be a pattern recognition machine
+- Humans are designed to be pattern recognition machines

 - Being fooled by patterns in the stock market leads to ruin